driedpampas/realme-8-megaguide/readme.md

 ## 2. With KernelSU - ONLY WORKS ON CUSTOM ROMS (do NOT ATTEMPT on RealmeUI or it will brick your device)
 ## You will need
-- [MTK Client](https://github.com/bkerler/mtkclient/releases/tag/1.52) - you used for bypass to brom and to unlock
+- [MTK Client](https://github.com/bkerler/mtkclient/archive/refs/heads/main.zip) - you used for bypass to brom and to unlock
 - [KernelSU image](https://drive.google.com/file/d/1T8aQN5hf-gIY22eIaAGmhMTJcodhx3Iw/view?usp=sharing) - download on pc
-- [KernelSU manager (apk file)](https://github.com/tiann/KernelSU/releases/latest) - Scroll down until you see `KernelSU_XXXXXXX-release.apk` (X replaces whatever the latest version is).
-Download this on your phone.
+- [KernelSU manager (apk file)](https://github.com/tiann/KernelSU/releases/download/v0.6.2/KernelSU_v0.6.2_11089-release.apk) - Download this on your phone.

 1. Open a command prompt in `MTK Client` folder and run this command `python mtk r boot boot.img`.
 This will create a file `boot.img`.
 This is in case you want to remove kernelsu.
 2.  ### You need to be in recovery mode.
 One way is to connect phone to pc, allow debugging and run `adb reboot recovery`